[Music] CLEO McNETT

-Introducing the mysterious and ultra-funky golden baseline grooves of Cleo McNETT, a highly skilled, near-forgotten musician.
-An enigmatic character with hardly any intrinsic information about his life and personal story known.
+Introducing the mysterious and ultra-funky golden baseline grooves of Cleo McNETT, a skilled bassist and forgotten musician.
+An enigmatic character with hardly any intrinsic information about his life and personal story.

 Cleo's most recognised composition is the instrumental SNAP, which was famously sampled by DJ SHADOW on his album Endtroducing (1996), SNAP was used for the interlude segment "Why Hip Hop Sucks in '96", which in itself was a meta statement about how during the mid 90's, Hip Hop producers were going crazy with samples, avidly repurposing instrumentals and loops of music from obscure musicians like Cleo, who still remain shrouded in mystery, while the song that sampled them becomes more famous and widely appreciated than the original artist's entire catalog.